NVIDIA/ContrastiveLosses4VRD/README.md

 # Graphical Contrastive Losses for Scene Graph Generation

+This is a PyTorch implementation for [Graphical Contrastive Losses for Scene Graph Generation, CVPR2019](https://arxiv.org/abs/1903.02728).

 ## Requirements
 The requirements are the same with [Detectron.pytorch](https://github.com/roytseng-tw/Detectron.pytorch):
 * Python 3